heremaps/xyz-documentation/docs/api/devguide/workwithspaces.md

     {
         "id": "x-trees",
         "title": "A public space",
         "description": "All the old oaks in Berlin"
     }
 ]
 ```

-## Updating a Space
+## Update a Space

 ### Request